 Chemical Spill Response Time

-In any chemical spill response situation, selecting the right company to be by your side helping you contain and control the spill is a crucial decision.
-When selecting DGP you can be sure you have selected the perfect partner for the job.
-We are dedicated, experienced, certified, and knowledgeable in all aspects of chemical spill response including planning, containment, clean up, and post clean up services.
+In any chemical spill response situation, selecting the right company to be by your side, helping you contain and control the spill is a crucial decision.
+When appointing DGP, you can be sure you have selected the perfect partner for the job.
+We are dedicated, experienced, certified, and knowledgeable in all aspects of chemical spill response, including planning, containment, clean up, and post clean up services.